For patients and the public

 About our research

 Bowel cancer screening is used to find cancer and pre-cancerous growths, called polyps, in people who do not have symptoms.
-The aim is to catch bowel cancer early and prevent it by removing polyps before they turn into cancer.
+The aim is to catch bowel cancer early and stop it by removing polyps before they turn into cancer.
 There are guidelines to help clinicians decide who needs a follow-up colonoscopy and when they need it.
 These guidelines are based on the size and number of polyps, but they are not very accurate.
 Many people who have one or a few small polyps removed during their first colonoscopy are not scheduled for follow-up, even though they might develop future polyps or cancer later.
 We need better guidelines to meet the needs of individual patients.

 Patient and Public Involvement (PPI)